Marcus Aurelius (121 - 180 AD)

 According to the Greek philosopher Plato, "There will be no end to the troubles of states, or indeed of humanity itself, until philosophers become kings in this world, or until those we now call kings and rulers really and truly become philosophers."
 While Marcus Aurelius could indeed be considered Rome's first "philosopher King" (followed only perhaps by Julian), the irony is that his otherwise often considered exemplary reign also included a nearly constant state of war along the Danubian frontier.

-Unfortunately, written ancient material on Marcus Aurelius is scattered among several sources or of dubious quality.
-Much like the history of his immediate predecessors, the history of Cassius Dio for this period is very fragmentary.
-The account in the Historia Augusta is extant but long debated for its accuracy and even the origin of its authorship.
+Unfortunately, written ancient material on Marcus Aurelius is scattered among several sources and/or of dubious quality.
+Much like the history of his immediate predecessors, the history from Cassius Dio for this period is very fragmentary.
+The account in the Historia Augusta is extant but long debated for its accuracy, and even the origin of its authorship.
 Later writings of Christian authors Tertullian, Eusebius and Orosius do provide additional and important information (though perhaps biased from a perspective of Christian persecution and martyrdom) along with the correspondence of Marcus' teacher Fronto.
-Of course, the emperor's own work "Meditations" provides intricate detail into the philosophy of the man but is less useful as a history of events.
+Of course, the emperor's own work "Meditations" provides intricate detail into the philosophy of the man, but is less useful as a history of events.

 During the reign of Antoninus, Marcus Aurelius continued his educational preparation for the imperial throne.
 While the pursuit of stoicism continued, his duties under the peaceful 23 year reign of Antoninus included regular advancement through the political cursus honorum, but was surprisingly devoid of military experience (this particular exclusion could have been a tragic oversight considering the political power of the army, but the eventual succession went about completely unopposed).
 To further cement his bond to Antoninus Pius, the engagement to Ceonia Fabia was broken off and Marcus was married to his cousin Faustina the Younger (the emperor's daughter) in AD 145.
 She eventually bore him 13 children, most of whom died young, including a daughter Lucilla (the future wife of co emperor Lucius Verus, and son Commodus the eventual heir to the throne and the emperor often associated with the beginning of the imperial decline.